dalong0514/readnotes/20190106计算原文/2020112Clean-Architecture/2020112Clean-Architecture901.md

-Chapter 9  LSP: The Liskov Substitution Principle
+# 0901.
+LSP: The Liskov Substitution Principle

 In 1988, Barbara Liskov wrote the following as a way of defining subtypes.